-Туре The output engine to use.
+Type The output engine to use.
 Set this parameter to vertica.

 TrackMapping The tracks that you want to output, mapped to Vertica database tables.

 OdbcConnectionString The ODBC connection string to use to connect to the database.
-For information about how to connect to a Vertica database, refer to the Vertica documentation.
+For information about how to connect to a Vertica database, refer to the manager to use.

+Vertica documentation.

-OdbcDriverManager (Required only on UNIX platforms) The path of the ODBC driver manager to use.
-XMLOutputPath The path to the directory to use for temporary files and saved output.
-XSLTemplate The XSL template to use to transform records from analysis engines to a format that can be inserted into the database (such as a CSV file).
-OutputInterval (Optional) The interval between inserting batches of records into the database.
-The default interval is 60 seconds.
+OdbcDriverManager (Required only on UNIX platforms) The path of the ODBC driver to a format that can be inserted into the database (such as a CSV file).